Leibstadt Nuclear Power Plant

-The Leibstadt Nuclear Power Plant (Kernkraftwerk Leibstadt, KKL) is located near Leibstadt, canton of Aargau, Switzerland, on the Rhine River and close to the border to Germany.
+The Leibstadt Nuclear Power Plant (Kernkraftwerk Leibstadt, KKL) is located near Leibstadt, canton of Aargau, Switzerland, on the Rhine and close to the border with Germany.
 Commissioned in 1984, it is the youngest and most powerful of the country's four operating reactors.

-Its General Electric built boiling water reactor produces 1,220 MW of electrical power.
-The nuclear power station has produced approximately 8.5 TWh per year, slightly less than the power station Gösgen.
+Its General Electric-built boiling water reactor produces 1,220 MW of electrical power.
+The nuclear power station has produced approximately 8.5 TWh per year, slightly less than the Goesgen Nuclear Power Plant.

-It is owned by Leibstadt AG (KKL), a consortium of six Swiss energy companies: the Aare Tessin AG for electricity (Atel) with 27%, the northeast power stations AG (NOK) with 23%, the central-Swiss power stations AG (CKW) with 14%, the electricity company Laufenburg AG (EGL) with 16%, the Bern power stations AG (BKW FMB energy AG) with 10% and the Aargauer of power stations AG (AEW energy AG) with 5%.
-The management was originally done by the EGL, but with establishment of the Axpo it was consolidated within the Axpo group, so whereby today the NOK is the manager.
-The plant also houses a 380 kV switchyard for Beznau.
+It is owned by Leibstadt AG (KKL), a consortium of six Swiss energy companies: Axpo Holding AG (split between CKW AG with 13.6%, Axpo Power AG with 22.8% and Axpo Solutions AG with 16.3%), Alpiq AG with 27.4%, BKW Energie AG with 14.5% and AEW energy AG with 5.4%.
+Management of the power plant was originally the responsibility of EGL AG before being transferred to Axpo.

+History

 Planning for the KKL began in 1964 for a 600 MW reactor.
 The Swiss Federal Council opposed direct cooling by river water, replaced in the design in 1971 with a cooling tower.
 During further planning the output was increased to 900 and then 1200 MW.
 In the wake of the 1979 Three Mile Island accident new safety regulations were implemented, delaying completion for several years.
 The 2 billion Swiss franc construction budget spiraled to over 5 billion before the plant opened in 1984 after eleven years of construction.